hofstadter-io/cuetorials.com/content/go-api/basics/printing.md

 ---
-title: "Formatting Cue"
+title: "Printing Cue"
-description: "Printing Cue with formatting"
+description: "How to print Cuelang values with fmt and Cue's builtin formatting."
 weight: 10
 ---